rmesch/Parallel-Bitmap-Resampler/README.md

  !!!
 The FMX-version currently supports Windows32Bit and Windows64Bit only !!!

- *New:* Now contains a legacy-version suitable for Delphi 2006 and up.
+Now also contains a legacy-version suitable for Delphi 2006 and up.
 It is in the folder BitmapScaling_Legacy.
 Unit names have been appended by Legacy, otherwise usage is the same as explained below.
 The demo requires Windows 2000 or higher to run.

+*New*: Parallel unsharp-mask routine for VCL and FMX-versions.
+Can be used for sharpening or blurring pictures.
+Uses Gaussian blur with variable pixel-radius.
+Has an extra demo Sharpen.dproj in Demos\DemosVCL.
+For FMX you can see effects in the ThreadsInThreadsFMX demo.
+There is not yet an unsharp-mask for the legacy-version.

 Usage: